How Mavrk turns public-market machinery into reusable contract primitives, and where legal wrappers and licensed partners still fit.

 02 · The Mavrk path

-The founder seeds the market with their tokens.
-The dollar side fills organically as verified investors come in.
-Continuous price discovery begins the moment the company exists.
+The founder seeds the market with tokens.
+The dollar side fills organically as verified participants come in.
+Continuous price discovery can begin from the moment the market is formed.

 03 · The four pieces